Statistical Process Control

 and Six Sigma with JMP®

 The software at the heart of your quality program should incorporate a wide range of statistical and graphical techniques, in a form that you can readily use.
-JMP offers outstanding capabilities for DOE, interactive analysis, predictive analytics and reporting – so you can identify emerging issues, determine their root causes and contain and resolve them before they become customer problems.
+JMP offers outstanding capabilities for DOE (Second Generation), interactive process control and capability analysis, predictive analytics and reporting – so you can identify emerging issues, determine their root causes and contain and resolve them before they become customer problems.

 In any manufacturing endeavor, product reliability strongly influences business success.
 A product that continues to function as intended throughout its life guarantees happy customers who provide repeat business as well as referrals.
 Reliability tools in JMP help you prevent failure and improve warranty performance.
 By revealing trends and outliers in your data and model predictions, JMP helps you find important design vulnerabilities, pinpoint defects in materials or processes, and then determine how to reduce them.